-- Settlement at CTS causes damage to old utilities (many utilities have been replaced and the station has been lowered, reducing the likelihood of settlement at the surface) - Differing site conditions at CP 5 for the tunnel contract (work is complete, there is still a potential for a claim from the contractor) - Delays in construction due to Olivet Building redevelopment at YBM (slurry wall and roof slab construction adjacent to the building are complete) - Delays to construction due to business or property owner complaints (impacts to businesses are being mitigated, businesses are largely not complaining)
+- Settlement at CTS causes damage to old utilities (many utilities have been replaced and the station has been lowered, reducing the likelihood of settlement at the surface). - Differing site conditions at Cross Passage (CP) 5 for the tunnel contract (work is complete; there is still a potential for a claim from the contractor). - Delays in construction due to Olivet Building redevelopment at YBM (slurry wall and roof slab construction adjacent to the building are complete). - Delays to construction due to business or property owner complaints at CTS and UMS (impacts to businesses are being mitigated, businesses are largely not complaining).